-A healthcare organization in the southwest US implemented Kronos Advanced Scheduler and Employee Self Service (ESS) to streamline their workforce management processes, while also providing staff the freedom to create their own schedules.
+A healthcare organization in the southwest US implemented Kronos Advanced Scheduler and Employee Self Service (ESS) to streamline their workforce management processes while also providing staff the freedom to create their own schedules.
 However, once implemented, they continued to experience day-to-day staffing issues of meeting their scheduling needs.
-Additionally, the employee’s response to the enhanced Kronos functionality were not as positive as they had hoped.
+Additionally, the employee’s response to the enhanced Kronos functionality was not as positive as they had hoped.

 After meeting with the functional business unit owners, a Surety consultant determined that some managers were resistant to the implemented changes and did not fully embrace the system.
-The Advanced Scheduler and ESS implementation did not properly configure the system to optimize solutions for each department.
+The Kronos Advanced Scheduler and Employee Self Service implementation did not properly configure the system to optimize solutions for each department.

-Additionally, training was lacking on the new functionality, therefore the users were unwilling and unable to successfully adopt the new processes.
+Additionally, training was lacking on the new functionality, which meant users were unwilling and unable to successfully adopt the new processes.

 Once the correct configurations were made, proper training was addressed.
-By working closely with management, we discussed the need to identify and train a few key employees to become Subject Matter Experts to make the company more self-sufficient when updates are needed.
+By working closely with management, we discussed the need to identify and train key employees to become Subject Matter Experts to make the company more self-sufficient when updates become needed.
 Additionally, this SME role would be a valuable asset in training new managers and others who may need additional assistance at times.

-Training classes were then conducted for the management team and the employees.
-Upon seeing what the system could do for them, the resistance was greatly diminished and both the managers and employees began to embrace the change.
-To help reinforce the training, site-specific training materials were created to be utilized during the training classes for both the managers and employees.
+Kronos Advanced Scheduler training and Kronos Employee Self Service training classes were then conducted for the management team and the employees.
+Upon seeing what the system could do for them, resistance to the system was greatly diminished, and both managers and employees began to embrace the change.
+To help reinforce the training, site-specific training materials were created to be used during the training classes for both the managers and employees.

 Four aspects of training were completed:

-- Subject Matter Experts – Working with designated employees one on one; teaching them specific setup functions to create new setup items when needed; and assisting management team when needed.
+1. Subject Matter Experts – Working with designated employees one-on-one, teaching them specific setup functions to create new setup items when needed, and assisting the management team when needed.

 Though the initial implementation of Kronos Advanced Scheduler and Employee Self Service provided some functionality to meet organizational needs, the Surety Systems consultant was able to determine a more custom approach to meet each department’s need.
-These changes to the systems significantly enhanced the organization’s service capabilities, leading to successful posting of schedules by managers and therefore engaging the employees into using Self Service.
-Educating the staff on the Kronos system assisted in the acceptance of the system and allowed the users to fully utilize it as intended.
+These changes to the systems significantly enhanced the organization’s service capabilities, leading to the successful posting of schedules by managers, which encouraged employees in using Self Service.
+Educating the staff through custom Kronos Advanced Scheduler training and Kronos Employee Self Service training assisted in acceptance of the system and allowed the users to fully utilize it as intended.